 I am a veritable foodie and love to cook.
-Over the years, in parallel to my IT ‘day job’, I’ve attended several Betty’s cookery courses which have included pastry making, bread making, Christmas cookery, chocolate making and pâtisserie.
+Over the years, in parallel to my IT ‘day job’, I’ve attended several cookery courses which have included pastry making, bread making, Christmas cookery, chocolate making and pâtisserie.
 Some of my cakes have even been award winning!
 In pursuit of my passion I am now also a Le Cordon Bleu trained pastry chef.

 I love having people round my kitchen table for lunch, dinner or just coffee and cake.
 It’s been my dream to run a little coffee shop or tea room but has all seemed a step too far.
 Finding out about underground or secret supper clubs and tea rooms has been extremely exciting as I think this just fits the bill for me.

 At Chez Shamwari I will have achieved my objective if the feedback from my guests is ‘I couldn’t have done better myself’.
 I am humbled to say that, since its inception, I have lost count of the number of times my guests have said it’s been the best afternoon tea they’ve ever had!

 My kitchen is registered with Bradford Council in compliance with the food hygiene regulations 2006 and I hold the Royal Society for Promotion of Health Foundation Certificate in Food Hygiene.